Recipes rebuilding lives

 We train our chefs through weekly workshops, taking them on a journey from “passionate home cook” to “confident cookery class teacher.”
 Sessions begin with English conversation or confidence building exercises.
 Participants then take turns teaching the rest of the group how to cook their traditional cuisine, before all sitting down together to share the meal they have prepared.
 Participants build connections and work on further developing their English.

 When our chefs feel ready, they deliver evening cookery classes to paying customers, supported by Migrateful.
 These paid classes take place in cafes, or customers can host a class in their own home for themselves and their friends.
 Each class lasts around three hours, with an average of ten paying participants per class.
-Since Migrateful was founded in July 2017, we have run 180 cookery classes with 1800 participants and now have 16 chefs from Iran, Afghanistan, Lebanon, Egypt, Tunisia, Albania, Eritrea, Ethiopia, Nigeria, Bangladesh, Pakistan, Ecuador and Cuba teaching their cuisines regularly.
+Since Migrateful was founded in July 2017, we have run 300 cookery classes with 3000 participants and now have 16 chefs from Iran, Afghanistan, Lebanon, Syria, China, Albania, Eritrea, Gambia, Ethiopia, Nigeria, Bangladesh, Pakistan, Ecuador and Cuba teaching their cuisines regularly.

 Read about our mission here.